-1 Focuses on one student.
+Focuses on one student.
 Not aware of other students in the group.
 Little or no reinforcement given to students.
 Is aware of group needs but may require a lot of direction from classroom teacher for group management.
 Provides some opportunity to practice learned skills outside classroom.
 Is able to attend to group or student requiring assistance, but only able to deal with one situation at a Demonstrates skill in anticipating needs of a group.
 Requires minimal direction from classroom teacher in group management.
 Spontaneously gives attention where needed.
 Looks for opportunities for transfer of skills learned throughout the day.
-Easily adapts to situation at hand. time. adapts to situation at hand.
+Easily adapts to situation at hand. time.